Colors marked down are final sale. Items on final sale cannot be returned or exchanged. Cannot be combined with other discounts or promotions.

-A battlewashed version of Alpha's MA-1 Blood Chit featuring the blood chit artwork on the exterior.
+A battlewashed version of Alpha's MA-1 Blood Chit flight jacket featuring the blood chit artwork on the exterior.

 Male Model Information: